gvwilson/sdxjs/layout-engine/index.md

     -   Walk this tree to figure out where each visible element belongs
     -   Render this (as plain text)

+## How can we lay out rows and columns?

+-   Let's start on <g key="easy_mode">easy mode</g>
+    -   No margins or padding or stretching or wrapping or…
+-   A cell is a row, a column, or a block
+-   A block has a fixed width and height
+-   A row arranges one or more cells horizontally
+    -   Its width is the sum of the widths of its children
+    -   Its height is the maximum height of any of its children
+-   A column arranges one or more cells vertically
+    -   Its width is the maximum width of its children
+    -   Its height is the sum of the heights of its children
+-   Represent the tree as nested objects
+-   Calculate width and height each time they're needed
+    -   Inefficient: could calculate both at the same time
+    -   And cache values and have a "changed" marker and all the other things browsers do to go faster

+<%- include('/inc/code.html', {file: 'easy-mode.js'}) %>
+<%- include('/inc/multi.html', {pat: 'test-easy-mode.*', fill: 'sh txt'}) %>

 ## How can we handle a small subset of HTML?

 -   Our subset of HTML includes: